janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 It is for this reason that **CATS (Continuous rAspberry pi Tweets collection Server)** was developed.
 CATS is a program that can be installed on a Raspberry Pi to turn it into a cost-effective Twitter mining server.
 The current project is developed to work with UNIX-like operating systems.<br />

-This project is fully open-source under the MIT License.
+This project is fully open-source under the <a href="https://mit-license.org/">MIT License</a>.

 ## Table of Contents ##
 <!--ts-->